dwolfson7789/wdi-al-khwarizmi-2/W01/D05/Assignments/Homework/W01D05_homework.md

 eratosthenes(20) //output is [2, 3, 5, 7, 11, 13, 17, 19]
 ```

-Why the crazy name?
-[Eratosthenes](https://en.wikipedia.org/wiki/Eratosthenes) was an ancient Greek mathematician who developed a nice, simple algorithm for finding prime numbers that we're going to use.
+[Eratosthenes](https://en.wikipedia.org/wiki/Eratosthenes) was an ancient Greek mathematician who developed an elegant algorithm for finding prime numbers that we're going to use.
 Here's how it works:

 Let's say we want all the primes between 1 and 50.
 Let's write them out: